KHadham/library-frontend/README.md

 ## Features
 * users can see list book
-* users can donate book with the cover book
+* users can donate book and upload the cover book photo
 * users can access their profile
 * users can see their own history activity when borrow book
 * to access them all except list book, users must logged in first